aypex-io/aypex-api/README.md

 bundle exec rake rswag:specs:swaggerize
 ```

-## Contributing
-Contribution directions go here.

 ## License
-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [MIT License](https://github.com/aypex-io/aypex-api/blob/main/MIT-LICENSE).